The following terms shall be defined as follows:

 “TRCP” means the Tennessee Rules of Civil Procedure.

-This user agreement serves as an agreement between you, Tybera Development Group, Inc. (Tybera), its successors, and each Tennessee jurisdiction that has received approval by the Tennessee Administrative Office of the Courts (AOC) to use the Tybera eFlex efiling system to e-file and, depending on local court rules, provide electronic service to other parties on the case.
+This user agreement serves as an agreement between you, Tybera Development Group, Inc. (Tybera), its successors, and each Tennessee jurisdiction that has received approval by the Tennessee Supreme Court Technology Committee to use the Tybera eFlex e-filing system to e-file and, depending on local court rules, provide NEFs to other parties on the case.

 This agreement may be updated when new Tennessee legislation or modifications to local court rules and procedures require changes.

 You are responsible to check the local rules and procedures of each jurisdiction for which you anticipate e-filing court documents.
-Each jurisdiction is required to post their e-filing rules and procedures on their website 30 days prior to beginning using the Tybera eFlex efiling system.
-For your convenience, Tybera will post links to the various jurisdiction’s rules and procedures at http://www.tybera.com/support/tennessee-support.
+Each jurisdiction is required to post their e-filing rules and procedures on their website 30 days prior to beginning using this ECF system.
+For your convenience, Tybera posts links to some of the jurisdiction’s rules and procedures at http://www.tybera.com/support/tennessee-support.

 Your registration in the Tybera eFlex e-filing system does not create an attorney-client relationship between you and Tybera.
 Using this system requires expertise and knowledge of the rules and procedures of the courts.
 If you are uncertain of what to e-file, you should consult a competent attorney licensed to practice in the appropriate jurisdiction.

-Your registration in the Tybera eFlex e-filing system must be completed before you can begin using this e-filing system.
-To use this system, you must accept the terms of this agreement.
+Your registration in the Tybera eFlex e-filing system must be completed and approved before you can begin using this e-filing system.
+As part of the registration for this system, you must accept the terms of this agreement.
 By clicking on the ‘I Accept’ checkbox and proceeding, this becomes a legally binding agreement between you and Tybera Development Group, Inc.

-Once you have completed your registration information and submitted your request for approval, Tybera will review the information.
+Once you have completed your registration information and submitted your request for approval, Tybera will review your request, verify your information and approve or reject the account depending on conditions and information provided by the Tennessee Bar Association, and the Clerks.

-When your account is approved, you will receive an email message through your primary email address in your profile information.
-If there are errors or conditions that prevent the Tybera e-Filing Administrator from approving or completing your registration, you will receive an email explaining the errors or conditions that need to be corrected.
+When your account is approved, you will receive an email message of the account approval through your primary email address in your profile information.
+If there are errors or conditions that prevent the Tybera e-Filing Administrator from approving or completing your registration, you may contact Tybera support to ascertain why your account was not approved.

 You understand that your account will be suspended by the Tybera e-Filing Administrator if it is determined that your account is being misused, abused, or fraudulently used.
 Your account may also be suspended if any information provided during the account registration process is false or fraudulent.

 You must define your own username and password.
-You must not use or attempt to use identification for your username that is obscene, offensive, potentially libelous, or deceptive.
+You must not use or attempt to define and use a username that is obscene, offensive, potentially libelous, or deceptive.
 A deceptive username includes, but is not limited to, a user ID that could be construed to give a false or misleading impression of the individual owners identify or association with any other legal entity.

 You are responsible for all documents and information filed through your account.
 If you share your password with support staff, you are responsible for any information filed by other people using your account.